We focus on ten societal areas.

 On TNO Insights you can read in-depth interviews and articles.
 Get inspired by TNO’s innovations!

-In 2016 TNO almost exclusively used rodents in its research, mice (89%) and rats (4%).
-Two third of the mice are transgenic mice.
+In 2018 TNO almost exclusively used rodents in its research, mice (89%), guinea pigs (9%) and rats (2%).
+Over four fifth of the mice are transgenic mice.
 Since these animals contain a human gene, they are suitable for research into human diseases.
 TNO breeds most of these specific mice itself.
-A key aspect here is to use the animals that are born as efficiently as possible, and one way that TNO achieves this is to coordinate the breeding centrally so that demand and supply are matched as much as possible.
+A key aspect here is to use the animals that are born as efficiently as possible, and one way that TNO achieves this is to coordinate the breeding centrally so that demand and supply are matched as much as possible, thus attempting to avoid surplus animals being bred.